jrpool/arc-docs/en/aws/intro-limits.md

 ## Arc constraints

-Most of these constraints where borne out of necessity for speed; velocity aided by way of minimum essential capability.
+Most of these constraints were borne out of necessity for speed; velocity aided by way of minimum essential capability.

 These items will be great topics of community discussion and future contribution, so file them as: _maybe someday_.